tensorflow/tensorflow/tensorflow/examples/android/README.md

 otherwise non-problematic issue) in Eigen will halt the application during execution.
 This issue will be corrected in an upcoming release.

-If adb debugging is enabled on your device, you may instead use the following command from your workspace root to automatically build and install:
+If adb debugging is enabled on your Android 5.0 or later device, you may then use the following command from your workspace root to install the APK once
+built:
+'''
+adb install -r -g bazel-bin/tensorflow/examples/android/tensorflow_demo_incremental.apk
+'''

+Alternatively, a streamlined means of building, installing and running in one command is:
 ```
-bazel mobile-install //tensorflow/examples/android:tensorflow_demo -c opt --copt=-mfpu=neon
+bazel mobile-install //tensorflow/examples/android:tensorflow_demo -c opt --start_app --copt=-mfpu=neon
 ```

-Add the "--start_app" flag if you wish to automatically start the app after installing.
-Otherwise, find the application icon labeled "Tensorflow Demo".
+If camera permission errors are encountered (possible on Android Marshmallow or above), then the adb install command above should be used instead, as it automatically grants the required camera permissions with '-g'.